Our Net Zero Commitment

 Tackling greenhouse gas emissions has become an urgent challenge.
 At discoverIE, we contribute to the transition to a low carbon economy both through our products helping others to reduce their emissions and through our operations by reducing our own.

-In alignment with the UN Paris Agreement goal of limiting the rise in global temperature to 1.50C, we announced in November 2022 our commitment to become a net-zero emissions business.
-We have set a science-based target to achieve net zero emissions for Scope 1 & 2 by 2030 and for Scope 3 by 2040, and have published our transition plan to achieve the first phase of this goal – net zero emissions for Scope 1 & 2 by 2030.
+We have set a science-based target to achieve net zero emissions in our operations (Scope 1 & 2) by 2030 and within our value chain (Scope 3) by 2040, and have published our transition plan to achieve the first phase of this goal – net zero emissions for Scope 1 & 2 by 2030.

 Net zero for Scope 1 & 2

 Our net-zero plan for Scope 1 & 2 focuses primarily on addressing four of the Group's largest emissions sources: electricity, natural gas, company cars and refrigerants, and aims to achieve an absolute reduction of 65% by 2025 against the 2021 baseline.
-In calendar year 2024 we reduced Scope 1 & 2 emissions for continuing operations in absolute terms by 59%, primarily driven by more sites switching to renewable energy sources and reducing electricity consumption.
+In CY2025, we reduced Scope 1 and 2 emissions for continuing operations in absolute terms by 68%, primarily driven by more sites switching to renewable energy sources and reduced electricity consumption.

 Our near-term goal is to reduce absolute Scope 1 & 2 emissions by 90% by the end of 2030 from a 2021 base year.
 The remaining emissions that cannot be removed will be neutralised through investing in carbon removal projects.
 This will ensure we remain focused on reducing emissions as much as possible before resorting to carbon offsets.
 We also commit to increasing active annual sourcing of renewable electricity from 58% in 2021 to 100% by 2030.